thebongcook/genjax-intro/techblog/25-12-24_advent_cal.md

 ## Introduction

 Probabilistic programming has emerged as a powerful paradigm for building models that reason under uncertainty.
-Rather than hand-coding complex inference algorithms, practitioners can express their models as programs and let the system handle the mathematical heavy lifting.
+In traditional probabilistic ML, practitioners typically handcraft inference algorithms — a laborious and error-prone process that requires deep mathematical expertise.
+Probabilistic programming changes this: rather than hand-coding complex inference algorithms, practitioners can express their models as programs and let the system handle the mathematical heavy lifting.
 But here's the catch: general-purpose inference is often too slow, while hand-tuned algorithms are tedious to implement and maintain.

 Enter **Gen**—a probabilistic programming system developed by the MIT Probabilistic Computing Project that gives you the best of both worlds: expressive modeling with programmable inference.